 How to Choose the Right Hockey Stick Flex

-Expert Guide by Position
+Expert Guide to Flex by Position

 Choosing the right hockey stick flex is one of the most important decisions you’ll make as a player.
 The flex rating determines how much force is required to bend your stick, directly impacting your shot power, accuracy, and puck handling.
 Too stiff, and you’ll struggle to load the stick properly.
 Too whippy, and you’ll lose control and accuracy.